-- a) Repatriated Australians' health (physical and mental), welfare, meals, security and quarantine needs. - b) Quarantining Australians returning from overseas for a minimum of 14 days subject to regular COVID-19 testing in quarantine, as per AHPPC/Communicable Diseases Network Australia (CDNA) guidelines. - c) Ensuring all Australians repatriated under these arrangements are primarily accommodated at the Centre for National Resilience, noting that the Northern Territory Chief Health Officer may direct a repatriated Australian be accommodated at another location/s (such as a hospital) depending on operational and health requirements. - d) Ensuring that the Centre for National Resilience provides accommodation, meals, health facilities and amenities at an appropriate standard and separate to other programs outside this agreement. - e) Facilitating the arrival of repatriated Australians through the Darwin International Airport. - f) Logistical support and planning for transfer of Australians, once in Australia to the Centre for National Resilience and, following quarantine, from the Centre for National Resilience to relevant transport or other services to enable transfer to their place of residence. - g) Collecting contact information to support, and assist with, any future contact tracing requirements, should it be required.
+- a) Repatriated Australians' and agreed other international arrivals' health (physical and mental), welfare, meals, security and quarantine needs. - b) Quarantining individuals returning from overseas 14 days or a different period as specified by the Northern Territory Chief Health Officer, informed by Australian Health Protection Principal Committee (AHPPC) advice, for example for people who are fully vaccinated with a vaccine that is recognised by the Therapeutic Goods. - c) Ensuring all individuals repatriated under these arrangements are primarily accommodated at the Centre for National Resilience, noting that the Northern Territory Chief Health Officer may direct a

-- h) Establishment, delivery and ongoing management of the Centre for National Resilience, including the Capital Works and Activities outlined at Appendix A. Parties note that operational decisions may impact capital works requirements over the life of the agreement, requests for major capital works (over \$100,000) will be agreed in advance in writing. - Providing access to health services, including hospital and primary care services and other health services for non-COVID related issues which require immediate action (such as dental or maternity services), - The full cost of these health services to be reimbursed to the Northern Territory Government where they are not already claimed through existing Commonwealth programs (refer to the 'Payments' section of this Schedule). - Providing access to hospital services for any issues which require immediate action including but not limited to the diagnosis and treatment of COVID-19. - k) Providing access to mental health support for residents and staff. - Providing access to medical supplies, including medicines, pharmaceuticals, PPE, consumables to ensure adequate health services; - m) Provision of personal medicines and other medical supplies to residents where self-administration is allowed under normal directions: - n) Ensuring on-site medical supplies have appropriate security and access arrangements. - o) Providing regular updates on the delivery of activities under this Schedule as outlined under the section on Reporting.
+- repatriated Australian be accommodated at another location/s (such as a hospital) depending on operational and health requirements. - d) Ensuring that the Centre for National Resilience provides accommodation, meals, health facilities and amenities at an appropriate standard and separate to other programs outside this agreement. - e) Facilitating the arrival of repatriated Australians and other agreed international arrivals through the Darwin International Airport. - f) Logistical support and planning for transfer of individuals, once in Australia to the Centre for National Resilience and, following quarantine, from the Centre for National Resilience to relevant transport or other services to enable transfer to their place of residence. - g) Collecting contact information to support, and assist with, any future contact tracing requirements, should it be required. - h) Establishment, delivery and ongoing management of the Centre for National Resilience, including the Capital Works and Activities outlined at Appendix A. Parties note that operational decisions may impact capital works requirements over the life of the agreement, requests for major capital works (over \$100,000) will be agreed in advance in writing. - Providing access to health services, including hospital and primary care services and other health services for non-COVID related issues which require immediate action (such as dental or maternity services), - The full cost of these health services to be reimbursed to the Northern Territory Government where they are not already claimed through existing Commonwealth programs (refer to the 'Payments' section of this Schedule). - Providing access to hospital services for any issues which require immediate action including but not limited to the diagnosis and treatment of COVID-19. - k) Providing access to mental health support for residents and staff. - Providing access to medical supplies, including medicines, pharmaceuticals, PPE, consumables to ensure adequate health services; - m) Provision of personal medicines and other medical supplies to residents where self-administration is allowed under normal directions;

+- n) Ensuring on-site medical supplies have appropriate security and access arrangements. - o) Providing regular updates on the delivery of activities under this Schedule as outlined under the section on Reporting.